-- M4.1 To ensure paragraph B24.3.5 is adequately considered, home based work arrangements will only be approved where a Work Health and Safety (WHS) assessment is conducted on the proposed worksite - M4.2 A WHS assessment under this clause may, as determined by the Chief Executive, be conducted by either: - M4.2.1 The employee via a recognised self-assessment tool provided by CIT.

-M4.2.2 A suitably qualified/authorised CIT employee.

-- M4.2.3 A suitably qualified/authorised external entity. - M4.3 To ensure WHS practices are maintained throughout a home based work arrangement a WHS assessment may also be required at any time during the arrangement.
-This may include a worksite inspection by CIT, with reasonable notice and the prior agreement of the employee. - M4.4 In addition to the capacity to terminate arrangements provided at subclause B24.4, home-based work arrangements may also be terminated by the Chief Executive as a result of an unsatisfactory WHS assessment, or where a worksite inspection is not agreed.
+- M4.1 To ensure paragraph B24.3.5 is adequately considered, home-based work arrangements will only be approved where a Work Health and Safety (WHS) assessment is conducted on the proposed worksite. - M4.2 A WHS assessment under this clause may, as determined by the Chief Executive, be conducted by either: - M4.2.1 The employee via a recognised self-assessment tool provided by CIT. - M4.2.2 A suitably qualified/authorised CIT employee. - M4.2.3 A suitably qualified/authorised external entity. - M4.3 To ensure WHS practices are maintained throughout a home based work arrangement a WHS assessment may also be required at any time during the arrangement.
+This may include a worksite inspection by CIT, with reasonable notice and the prior approval of the employee. - M4.4 In addition to the capacity to terminate arrangements provided at subclause B24.4, home-based work arrangements may also be terminated by the Chief Executive as a result of an unsatisfactory WHS assessment or where a worksite inspection is not agreed. - M4.5 Where a home-based work arrangement is to be established under subclause B24.6, a WHS assessment may still be required by the Chief Executive.